xinsys/handbook/README.md

 * People's phone numbers, even if public information (such as their GSA work number).
 Link to the public [GSA staff directory](http://www.gsa.gov/portal/staffDirectory/searchStaffDirectory) or the access-controlled 18F contact spreadsheet instead of including phone numbers in the handbook.
 * Information that is already well-covered on GSA InSite.
 Link there instead of reproducing it.
+* Specific 18F org chart info (such as lists of names of supervisors and facilitators).
+Link to the [internal 18F org chart](https://handbook.18f.gov/org-chart/) instead.

 We're careful about publishing [information collected during research](https://handbook.18f.gov/research-guidelines/); [learn more](https://docs.google.com/document/d/1Xp4LxbW6cx61rXrsnnfIPCz6cglovHzZeEjCcnpIeaM/edit) and ask [#research](https://18f.slack.com/archives/research) for guidance first.